adelprete/YoutubePlaylist/README.md

 This static website is hosted from an AWS S3 buckets and uses various AWS services along the way to get the job done.

-No external libraries were used on the frontend as I tried to stick with vanilla.js, css and simple HTML.
+No external libraries were used on the frontend as I tried to stick with vanilla.js, css, css grid and simple HTML.

 ## AWS Tools Used